aspose-total/Aspose.Total-Products/total/en/java/conversion/cgm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export CGM to XLSM via Java" h2="Convert CGM file to XLSM by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate CGM to XLSM conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which can be used to render CGM to XLSX and convert XLSX to XLSM respectively.

+The process of converting CGM to XLSM involves two steps.
+In the first step, Aspose.PDF for Java can be used to render CGM to XLSX.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert PDF to other popular file formats.
+It also supports a variety of image formats, including CGM.
+The API can be used to convert CGM to XLSX with just a few lines of code.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to XLSM.
+This Spreadsheet Programming API provides a comprehensive set of features to create, manipulate, and convert spreadsheets.
+It supports a wide range of file formats, including XLSX and XLSM.
+The API can be used to convert XLSX to XLSM with just a few lines of code.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate CGM to XLSM conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render CGM to XLSX.
-In the second step, you can convert XLSX to XLSM by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Overall, Aspose.Total for Java is an ideal solution for developers who need to integrate CGM to XLSM conversion feature in their Java applications.
+It provides a comprehensive suite of components that can be used to render CGM to XLSX and convert XLSX to XLSM with just a few lines of code.
+This makes it easy for developers to quickly and easily integrate this feature in their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}